Skip to Main Content

 ISO 8601 formatted date–2 additional pieces of metadata–specific sample/document ID–version

-For example, for this document we would use:
+For example, for our documents we would use:

 20240509 – CU-RST-FFG-v1 (Date, Cranfield University, Research Support Team, File Format Guidance, version 1)